 Showing consent can prove both difficult and controversial for the defendant, however.
 Defendants often can't provide direct evidence of consent, so they will attempt to use the victim's past sexual history as a way of showing that the victim gave consent for the sexual activities.
 This can backfire with a jury and paint the defendant in a negative light.

 In certain cases, moreover, consent is impossible to prove.
-When the alleged victim is a minor, is somehow incapacitated or is mentally challenged and incapable of understanding the sexual nature of the behavior, it is impossible for the victim to consent to the defendant's actions.
+When the alleged victim is a minor, is somehow incapacitated, or is mentally challenged and incapable of understanding the sexual nature of the behavior, it's impossible for the victim to consent to the defendant's actions.

 States differ on the level of awareness that the defendant must have concerning the victim's inability to consent.
-In other words, if the defendant argues that they honestly believed that a minor victim was past the age of consent, different states will hold that claim to different standards.
+In other words, if the defendant argues that they honestly believed that a minor victim was past the age of consent, different state laws hold that claim to different standards.